PudgyPoppins/abulti/README.md

 	* Should we save credit card information for customers?
 That's possible.
 Do other sites do this?
 Is it a security thing?

 * Under what circumstances would we offer somebody a return?

-* What does it mean to be alive?

 * How do we ensure that our packages arrive at their destinations?